-Sometimes, fear comes in a white car.
+Sometimes, fear is a white car.

-Sometimes, fear blinds you with its headlights.
+Sometimes, fear blinds you with headlights.

 Sometimes, fear comes to a halt one inch before your knees.